Use the Outlook mail REST API

 APIs under the

 Microsoft Graph lets your app get authorized access to a user's Outlook mail data in a personal or organization account.
-With the appropriate delegated or application permissions, your app can access the mail data of the signed-in user or any user in a tenant.
+With the appropriate delegated or application mail permissions, your app can access the mail data of the signed-in user or any user in a tenant.
+For more information on access tokens, app registration, and delegated and application permissions, see Authentication and authorization basics.

 The Microsoft Graph API supports accessing data in users' primary mailboxes and in shared mailboxes.
 The data can be calendar, mail, or personal contacts stored in a mailbox in the cloud on Exchange Online as part of Microsoft 365, or on Exchange on-premises in a hybrid deployment.